AndrewBerson/human_activity_recognition/README.md

 activities and better understand their physical health, such as the amount of exercise they complete each day.
 Being able to classify activities from sensors worn by subjects can also help alert healthcare workers and/or family members if an individual falls.
-Given the wide proliferation of smart-watches and smartphones, HAR can benefit many individuals.
+Given the wide proliferation of smartwatches and smartphones, HAR can benefit many individuals.

 In this project, we use statistical and machine learning approaches to predict human activity from data recorded by smartphones.
 We then compare the results from different models and conduct error analysis.